 Sing with the microphone too far away from your mouth and you won’t allow the tones, dynamics & power of your vocal to be fully captured, already you could be at a disadvantage to other performers on stage who have mastered their technique.

-If you don’t the projection of your vocal will be inconsistent and you’ll lose key elements in the performance of your song.
+If you don’t, the projection of your vocal will be inconsistent and you’ll lose key elements in the performance of your song.

-This may sound really obvious however there are many occasions when a singer has practiced their song without amplification, absolutely nailed every note and brought it to life with beautiful dynamics, overall it’s sounding just right!
+This may sound really obvious however there are many occasions when a singer has practised their song without amplification, absolutely nailed every note and brought it to life with beautiful dynamics, overall it’s sounding just right!

-They then pick up a microphone and all of a sudden start singing with completely different power and volume and the whole thing just doesn’t sound or feel like how they practiced it anymore.
+They then pick up a microphone and all of a sudden start singing with completely different power and volume and the whole thing just doesn’t sound or feel like how they practised it anymore.

 This is especially vital for that all important sound check as the sound engineer will set your levels based on the vocal volume he or she hears.

-If that changes dramatically or is inconsistent in either the sound check or the actual performance they’ll simply have guess when to put your vocal level up and down.
+If that changes dramatically or is inconsistent, in either the sound check or the actual performance, they’ll simply have guess when to put your vocal level up and down.

-Distortion occurs for a couple of reasons, one of them being a singer holding the microphone too close or too far to their mouth.
+Distortion occurs for a couple of reasons, one of them being a singer holding the microphone too close or too far from their mouth.
 The distance from your mouth to the microphone is essential as it can make your vocals sounds muffled and distant.